French prisoners of war in World War II: Wartime repatriation

+Pétain greeting a train of repatriated prisoners of war.
+The prisoners of war became the focus of an intense Vichy propaganda effort that portrayed them as a vanguard of the National Revolution.

 Initially, following the armistice, it was rumoured that all French troops would be soon returned by the Germans.
 Petain tasked Georges Scapini, a World War I veteran and a pro-German member of the Chamber of Deputies, to negotiate the release of hostages.
 Scapini initially argued to the Germans that the transfer of prisoners as a goodwill gesture would ensure French public support for the Axis occupation and the Vichy regime.
 From his contacts with the German Ambassador Otto Abetz and Hermann Reinecke of the OKW, however, he realized that the prisoners were to be used as a bargaining chip to ensure French collaboration, and that a full transfer of French prisoners would be impossible.
 After the expulsion of 100,000 Jews from Lorraine was ordered by its Gauleiter Josef Bürckel, Hitler would make the concession of allowing France to assume the protecting power for its own prisoners of war.
 This was also because the previous protecting power of France, the United States, began to sympathize with Britain and after its diplomatic staff became too small to conduct routine inspections of German prison camps.

 From the autumn of 1940, the Germans began to repatriate French reservists whose private occupations were in short supply in Vichy France, such as medical workers like doctors and nurses along with postmen and gendarmes.
 In 1941, after lobbying by the Vichy government, the policy was extended to French veterans of World War I and fathers of four or more children.
 Individual prisoners with good contacts could also be requested for repatriation.
 In practice, this meant that a disproportionate number of prisoners who were released early came from the upper classes.